 - Have an active Saskatchewan health card; AND

 - Have a valid Saskatchewan Government Insurance (SGI) driver’s licence or SGI photo ID card.

 Improved patient care: Having key patient health information available electronically allows health care providers to make more timely and informed decisions that benefit all patients, especially those who have recently changed doctors, moved within Saskatchewan, or need medical attention while traveling.

 A smarter health care system for all: The improved flow of vital patient information online will help transform Saskatchewan's overall health care system.
 Patients are the ultimate beneficiaries because MySaskHealthRecord allows them to be more engaged and responsible for their own health.

 Patient expressed value: Feedback received from patients during the Citizen Health Information Portal pilot found that having quick and easy access to their personal health information improved the management and understanding of their overall health, enhanced their relationship with their health care providers, helped them feel more involved in their own care and decision making and reduced stress.

 Each patient will have the ability to collect and track health information from a variety of data sources in their MySaskHealthRecord account.
 Each data source type will display as a distinct colour to differentiate where the information came from.
 The three data source types are:

 Provincial Health Data (Green) – Clinical data as collected from facilities with information systems that share data to the provincial repository.
-This includes data for clinical visit history, laboratory test results, immunization history, and medical imaging reports.
+This includes data for clinical visit history, laboratory test results, immunization history, prescription history, and medical imaging reports.